rogoo/spring-data-rest/README.md

 # spring-data-rest
 A simple app using Spring Data Rest and H2.
+Built using maven.

 To have a list of all endpoints go to this URL.
 The base URL is the root **"/"**, but I've changed to use **"/apir"**.
 ```